 What is Borger Bioselect Digestate Separation?

-Borger Bioselect Digestate Separation is achieved using the proven system for digestate pumping, storage, and separation offered by this well-established company.
+With the Borger Bioselect Digestate, Separator, separation is achieved using the proven system for digestate pumping, storage, and separation offered by this well-established company.

 The Borger Bioselect separator brings to all AD Plant Operators the ability to separate solid fibrous digestate leaving the biogas reactor from the liquid, reliably and cost-effectively.